Magnesium Stearate (Stearic Acid)

 Why are “healthcare professionals” spreading false safety concerns about this ingredient?

 Stearic acid is a common fatty acid found in significant amounts in meat, poultry, fish, eggs, butter, grains, milk products, and fruits and vegetables.
-Ted Nelson, our Clinic Director in New Braunfels, Texas, works with Biotics Research and Garden of Life, getting significant results helping people with serious health concerns from nutritional products from these companies.
-In Ted’s research, he has not discovered any human studies that show magnesium stearate found in the above list of foods has any side effects or causes any harm.
+In our research while using and working with Biotics Research and Garden of Life products, we are getting significant results helping people with serious health concerns from nutritional products from these companies.
+Also, we have not found any human studies that show magnesium stearate, found in the above list of foods, has any side effects or causes any harm.

 Why Do Companies Say Magnesium Stearate is Harmful?